ermallimaj/Detyra2_Rrjeta_Kompjuterike_Gr16/README.md

 Have full access to folders/content on the server.

-### Features:
-#### Math Game: The server picks two random numbers (1-10) and a random operator (+, -, *, /, %).
-Clients receive a math problem like "3 + 7" and try to solve it.
-The server checks the client's answer and provides feedback.
-Clients have a few guesses before the correct solution is revealed.

-#### File Operations:
+## Overview

+This repository contains the code for a simple UDP server implemented in C++ for a computer networks project.
+The server communicates with clients over UDP and supports various operations, including a math game, file reading, file appending, file writing, and code execution.

+## Project Structure

+- **server.cpp:** Contains the main server logic.
+- **server_executable.cpp:** Temporary file for user code execution.
+- **client.cpp:** Client-side code to interact with the server.

+## Libraries Used

+- **Winsock2.h:** Socket programming library for Windows.
+- **iostream, fstream, string:** Standard C++ libraries for I/O and string handling.
+- **unordered_set, unordered_map:** C++ Standard Template Library (STL) containers for managing client states.

+## Compilation and Execution

+1. Compile the code using an appropriate compiler (g++ for Windows).
+2. Run the compiled code executable on a Windows machine.
+3. Clients can connect to the server using the provided IP address and port.

+## Features

+1. **Math Game:** Clients can initiate a math game where the server generates math problems for them to solve.

+2. **File Operations:**
-1. Read File: Clients can request to read the content of a specified file.
+   - Read: Clients can request to read the content of a file on the server.
-2. Append to File: Clients with appropriate privileges can append content to a file.
+   - Append: Clients with appropriate permissions can append content to a file on the server.
-3. Write to File: Clients with appropriate privileges can write new content to a file.
+   - Write: Clients with appropriate permissions can write content to a file on the server.

+3. **Code Execution:**
-4. Code Execution: Clients with the necessary privileges can send C++ code snippets to the server for compilation and execution.
-The server sends back the result of the code execution.
+   - Clients can send C++ code snippets to the server.
+   - The server compiles and executes the code, providing the results back to the clients.

+## Notes

+- Ensure that the server is reachable from client machines over the network.
+- The project is designed to run on a Windows machine due to the use of Winsock.

 ### Contributors:
-1. Ermal Limaj
+Ermal Limaj
-2. Erza Berbatovci
+Erza Berbatovci
-3. Erza Merovci
+Erza Merovci
-4. Ferdeze Nurkasa
+Ferdeze Nurkasa

 Client-server communication and features shown with photos:
 <img width="525" alt="wre" src="https://github.com/ermallimaj/Detyra2_Rrjeta_Kompjuterike_Gr16/assets/116812415/48c736ed-cf6b-405d-87ff-cc2293c42e9d">